 Bone marrow transplants in New Zealand

 Every year, about 160 people in New Zealand will receive a bone marrow transplant.
 Half of these people will receive their own bone marrow – this is called an autologous transplant.
 However, if this is not possible, for example, when a patient’s blood marrow is not healthy, the bone marrow must come from a tissue-matched donor – this is called an allogenic transplant.
-In most allogenic transplants, the bone marrow is donated by a close relative, but sometimes the donor is an unrelated person who is a close genetic match to the patient.
+In most allogenic transplants, the bone marrow is donated by a close relative, but sometimes the donor7 is an unrelated person who is a close genetic8 match to the patient.

 SNAP!
 The importance of matching tissue type